pjinsun37/recycling-experiment/README.md

 GP2Data/: Contains datasets collected throughout the experiment.

-recycling_experiment.ipynb: Main notebook with code implementation of the Differences-in-Differences analysis.
+regression_code.ipynb: Main notebook with code implementation of the Differences-in-Differences analysis.